-Public Achievement (PA) is a youth civic engagement program in which CC students mentor local middle and high-school students through the process of community organizing to better their communities.
+Public Achievement (PA) is a youth civic engagement program in which CC students mentor local middle school students through the process of community organizing to better their communities.
 Our processes come from the American Black Civil Rights leadership and anti-oppressive practices.
 In teaching and reproducing their pedagogy, we give students the language and tools to combat the injustices within their own generation and location.

 Above: Students share with their parents and guardians a presentation they gave to City Council in support of closing the Martin Drake coal power plant